International Programmes 2025/2026

 • Bachelor's degree

-• two to three pieces of film work (film, screenplay/exposé for a screenplay or film analysis, links to films can be integrated in a PDF file)
+• five to eight pieces of film work (film, screenplay/exposé for a screenplay or film analysis, links to films can be integrated in a PDF file)

 • uncommented list with five favourite films and series